treasury of the Cathedral of Trier

 Nearby Attractions

-While visiting the Treasury of the Cathedral of Trier, there are several notable attractions within close proximity that enhance the cultural experience of the trip:
+While visiting the treasury of the Cathedral of Trier, several nearby attractions enhance the overall experience of exploring this historic city:

 Insider Tips